jlpteaching/dinocpu/assignments/assignment-2.md

 The instruction has the following effect.
 As in C and C++, the `<<` operator means bit shift left by the number specified.

-**Important**: The immediate generator will produce the shifted and sign extended value!
-You do not need to shift the immediate value outside of the immediate generator.

 ```
 R[rd] = imm << 12
 ```

+**Important**: The immediate generator will produce the shifted and sign extended value!
+You do not need to shift the immediate value outside of the immediate generator.

+Use the diagram as a hint on how to modify your data path for this instruction.
+There are multiple different ways to implement this instruction (last year, we used a different design), so be careful to follow the diagram above!

 ## `auipc` instruction details